yanone/Yanone-GlyphsApp-Scripts/Contextual Kerning/README.md

-# Proof of Concept: Contextual Kerning Mode for Glyphs 3
+# Proof of Concept: Contextual Kerning Mode for Glyphs 3 (ALPHA)

 Makeshift scriptlets to edit contextual kerning in Glyphs.app and save that into the `kern` feature.